benitomartin/de-hotel-reviews/dbt/README.md

-Create Schema in BQ (pur region europe-west6 in the query): `dbt_hotels_all`  and add this as Dataset while creaing the project in dbt.
-By running the dbt run, the table will be saved here
+# dbt Data Transformation

+This folder contains all files generated in dbt cloud.
+I recommend emptying the folder and initialize the project in dbt.
+While connecting the repo in dbt, make sure you add the generated deploy key in dbt to you repo under settings, deploy key (allow write access)

+Create as Dataset in BigQuery and make sure it is created using the same region as your bucket.

+While creating the project in dbt, use the sane dataset name and connect it to the subfolder `dbt` of the repo.

+Initialize the project in dbt using a new branch.
+Otherwise, you will only have read-only access to your files and can't be modified.

-Give a project name and put the same name under models in dbt_project.yml
+In dbt_project.yml give a project name and put the same name under models in the same file

+Afterwards copy/create the following files from the repo:

+- `Macros` folder:
+  - `get_hotel_rating_description.sql`: contains a macro to create a new column with hotel rating
+- `Models` folder:
+  - `Core` folder: contains the production model
+    - `schema.yml`: model schema including tests
+    - `prod_hotel_reviews.sql`: model to get all reviews from all countries
+    - `prod_hotel_reviews_country.sql`: model to get all reviews from one country.
+You must select a country name inside the file
+  - `Staging` folder: contains the staging model
+    - `schema.yml`: model schema including tests
+    - `stg_hotel_reviews.sql`: model to get all reviews from all countries
+    - `stg_hotel_reviews_country.sql`: model to get all reviews from one country.
+You must select a country name inside the file

+- `packages.yml`: contains dbt-labs/dbt_utils

+Now in the dbt terminal run the following to install the `packages.yml`:

+    ```bash
+    dbt deps
+    ```

+## Development Environment

+By default, dbt creates a Development environment.
+Therefore, here it is shown how to run the files under models/staging.
+For production go to the next chapter below

+Run a model selecting a model file under models/staging.
+The generated table shall be visible in BigQuery:

+    ```bash
     dbt run --select stg_hotel_reviews

-Add the macro in the macros folder and in the stg_hotel_reviews

-Install the packages.yml running dbt deps

-Create a unique key with:

-    {{ dbt_utils.generate_surrogate_key(['hotel_address', 'hotel_name']) }} as hotelid,

-Add the variable

--- dbt build --m <model.sql> --var 'is_test_run: false'
-{% if var('is_test_run', default=true) %}

--- Limit the result to 100 rows limit 100

-{% endif %}

-And run
+    ```

+By default the generated table will have 100 rows.
+To get the complete table run:

+    ```bash
     dbt run --models stg_hotel_reviews --vars '{"is_test_run": false}'

-The country model contains a field wehere to add the country in core and in staging
+    ```

+To run the tests included in the `schema.yml` file run:

+    ```bash
+    dbt test --select stg_hotel_reviews
+    ```

+To run the file and the tests together run:

+    ```bash
-dbt build willl run all, tests and models
+    dbt run --select stg_hotel_reviews

-# Create environment
+    ```
+## Prodcution Environment

-Name it Production and use as dataset dbt_hotels_all_prod.
-Create this schema in advance in BQ in europe-west6
+Create a new environment in dbt cloud called Production and use as dataset a different one than the one used in staging.
+Create this dataset in advance in BigQuery using the same region as your bucket.
+This will allow you to separate the development models from the productions models

+In the new Production environments, create a new job and add commands or triggers.
+As a first approach I recommend as commands:
-Create job dbt build and run the job
+- dbt run
+- dbt run --vars '{"is_test_run": false}'
+- dbt test

-Then go to account settings, project and under artifacts add the documentation, so we have a link to documentaion above
+If you want to geenrate documentation, while creating the job click on `Generate docs on run.
+This will generate a new Documentation.
+You can access the documentation under account settings, select project and under artifacts add the generated documentation, so you have a link to the documentation.